Street Soul Productions

-From Then Until Now
+History

 2002

 Vice, Halo and Venom began studying at the University of Lincoln.
 In the same year Halo formed a trio called The Micrippers.
 The group consisted of Halo, JD Sykex and Geo-Graphic.
 Within a few months the group began performing at various student nights and live events around the region and began to build a strong following.
 Venom was invited to DJ for the group and incorporated the performers into his existing Live shows.
 Alongside being a DJ, Venom was also an event promoter and radio show host and managed to build the Micrippers fan base.

 2003

-The following year the group began to record their debut project entitled The Four Chapters.
+The following year the group began recording their debut project entitled The Four Chapters.
 At this point additional members began building around the core Micrippers team.
 The new members included Emcees Stevie Beko and Vice.
 The newly formed collective quickly established their roles, with Halo and Vice engineering the music, Geo-graphic concentrating on the production and Venom, JD Sykex and Stevie Beko concentrating on promotion.

 The project sold out within the first few weeks, and from there the music became stronger.
 Incorporating various session musicians from Beatboxers to singers, guitarists to DJ's, the sound evolved alongside the overall professionalism of the Micrippers approach.